terotests/_channelObjects/README.md

 The main file and journal are ment to be used together with (Channels)[https://github.com/terotests/_channels] which make possible forking the data into separate branches.

-# Known problems still
+# Limitations

-1. All commands should be reversable => not the case right now
-2. Create enough test coverage for special cases and errors
-3. moving objects from one subtree to other + reversing that is missing
+1. moving objects from one subtree to other is not allowed.
+The object must be removed first and then inserted to other subtree.
+This is to make client side view MVC code easier to implement.
-4. the ACE editor double "set" for text fields should be checked

 # Object